tinganho/balanced-storage/README.md

 ## Inheritance

 Notice first, that whenever there is a scope with an unmatched add or sub methods.
 The unmatched methods classifies the containing method.
-Here we show the inherited classification in the comments below:
+Here we show the inherited classifications in the comments below:

 ```ts
 class View {